-Tenant Based Rental Assistance (TBRA) The rental market in the County continues to become less affordable to low-have outpaced income growth and for those in need of rental assistance, the costs are unsustainable.
-With limited funds, TBRA will help fewer and fewer ses ese Rental Assistance moderate income households as housing costs continue to rise.
-Rent increa have outpaced income growth and for those in need of rental assistance, the ses ese (TBRA) have outpaced income growth and for those in need of rental assistance, the ese ) costs are unsustainable.
-With limited funds, TBRA will help fewer and fewer) households and the ability for people to afford housing costs will continue to de l diminish.
-Passaic County is not a HOME grantee; other resources will be ma available for TBRA.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The rental market in the County continues to become less affordable to low- Rental Assistance moderate income households as housing costs continue to rise.
+Rent increases (TBRA) have outpaced income growth and for those in need of rental assistance, these costs are unsustainable.
+With limited funds, TBRA will help fewer and fewer households and the ability for people to afford housing costs will continue to diminish.
+Passaic County is not a HOME grantee; other resources will be made available for TBRA.
 TBRA for Non- The rental market in the County continues to become less affordable to low- Homeless Special moderate income households as housing costs continue to rise.
-Rent increa ses Needs have outpaced income growth and for those in need of rental assistance, the ese costs are unsustainable.
-With limited funds, TBRA will help fewer and fewer households and the ability for people to afford housing costs will continue to) diminish.
-Passaic County is not a HOME grantee; other resources will be ma de available for TBRA.
-New Unit Although CDBG funds are not likely to be used for this purpose, there is a ne ed Production for new affordable housing construction.
-Developers have faced increased costs and lag times in material availability, coupled with a lack of developable е land in the County in proximity to transportation and services.
-The growing population of the Urban County and need for affordable housing, particularl / for the elderly and special needs populations was a recurring theme in discussions with stakeholders.
+Rent increases Needs have outpaced income growth and for those in need of rental assistance, these costs are unsustainable.
+With limited funds, TBRA will help fewer and fewer households and the ability for people to afford housing costs will continue to diminish.
+Passaic County is not a HOME grantee; other resources will be made available for TBRA.
+New Unit Although CDBG funds are not likely to be used for this purpose, there is a need Production for new affordable housing construction.
+Developers have faced increased costs and lag times in material availability, coupled with a lack of developable land in the County in proximity to transportation and services.
+The growing population of the Urban County and need for affordable housing, particularly for the elderly and special needs populations was a recurring theme in discussions with stakeholders.
 Rehabilitation Market data clearly demonstrates the need for rehabilitation of existing units.
 Housing in much of the Urban County was constructed prior to 1950.
-Lower income homeowners are cost burdened and are not able to ma ke necessary improvements.
-In addition, the housing market does not provide quality affordable housing in areas where lower income families work and re ly on childcare.
-There are programs available for rehabilitation, weatherization 1 and lead hazard controls, but funds are limited and cannot adequately meet the demand due to increases in costs and labor shortages in the construction industry.
-Acquisition, Limited and decreasing funding from a variety of programs combined with including increasing housing values has severely limited the ability of the County and/ or preservation municipalities to purchase housing for redevelopment.
-Passaic County is no a HOME grantee; CDBG funds are not expected to be used for this purpose.
+Lower income homeowners are cost burdened and are not able to make necessary improvements.
+In addition, the housing market does not provide quality affordable housing in areas where lower income families work and rely on childcare.
+There are programs available for rehabilitation, weatherization and lead hazard controls, but funds are limited and cannot adequately meet the demand due to increases in costs and labor shortages in the construction industry.
+Acquisition, Limited and decreasing funding from a variety of programs combined with including increasing housing values has severely limited the ability of the County and/or preservation municipalities to purchase housing for redevelopment.
+Passaic County is not a HOME grantee; CDBG funds are not expected to be used for this purpose.

-Table 49 - Influence of Market Conditions
+Table 48 - Influence of Market Conditions